Section #1 - America’s years as a British Colony end with The Revolutionary War

 The International Slave Trade Flourishes

-Accompanying white explorers to the New World is the practice of slavery common across the world in the 17th and 18th centuries.
+Accompanying white explorers to the New World is the practice of slavery — a scourge that is common across the world in the 17th and 18th centuries.

 Between 1600 and 1800, roughly 11 million blacks are transported from their homes along the west coast of Africa (from Senegal to Angola) to the Americas.

-Two nations dominate this market for slaves: the Portuguese, who import 5 million of these Africans for their mining operations and sugar cane fields in Brazil; and the Dutch, who claim another 4.5 million for sugar cane production in the West Indies.
+Two nations dominate this market for those enslaved: the Portuguese, who import 5 million of these Africans for their mining operations and sugar cane fields in Brazil; and the Dutch, who claim another 4.5 million for sugar cane production in the West Indies.

 About 500,000 eventually arrive in North America.

-Slave trafficking originates with deals between European agents (“factors/middlemen”) and tribal chiefs, who raid rival villages, round up families, rope them together in “coffles,” and drive them to collection Slave trafficking originates with deals between European agents (“factors/middlemen”) and tribal chiefs, who raid rival villages, round up families, rope them together in “coffles,” and drive them to collection centers, known as “barracoons.”
+Slave trafficking originates with deals between European agents (“factors or middlemen”) and tribal chiefs, who raid rival villages, round up families, rope them together in “coffles,” and drive them to collection centers, known as “barracoons.”

-From there they are packed, 100 at a time, into the holds of ships for the 6 passage” across the Atlantic, where about 15 out of every 100 die in a week “middle route…
+From there they are packed, 100 at a time, into the holds of ships for the 6-8 week “middle passage” across the Atlantic, where about 15 of every 100 die en route.

 The survivors are stored in pens, “graded and priced,” and then auctioned off to the highest bidders.
 Strong male field hands one way; their wives and children another.

-At that point the slaves became the “personal property” of their owner, to do with as they choose.
+At that point the enslaved become the “personal property” of their owner, to do with as they choose.

 1619 – 1750